 Manuscript Reviewers read chapter drafts and provide feedback that helps us and the authors improve them.
 They comment on the writing, technical content, examples, source code, Table of Contents, and even offer their opinions on the state of the technology or reader needs.
-The goal of a manuscript review is to improve the quality of the book prior to publication, by testing the content's relevance, accuracy, readability and scope of coverage.
+This article describes it from a reviewer's point of view.
+The goal of a manuscript review is to improve the quality of the book or the video course prior to publication, by testing the content's relevance, accuracy, readability and scope of coverage.

-All you need is to be interested in the book's topic.
+All you need is to be interested in the topic.
 While expertise is certainly helpful, we need reviews both from experts and beginners.
-We currently have more than 6,000 reviewers to draw upon with varying interests and levels of expertise.
-The manuscript review is a vital part of making a great book and all Manning chapters are reviewed multiple times by many people.
+We currently have more than 10,000 reviewers to draw upon with varying interests and levels of expertise.
+The manuscript review is a vital part of making a great product and all Manning chapters are reviewed multiple times by many people.

-All potential Manuscript Reviewers will receive periodic Newsletters from Manning with information about the books we currently have in development and upcoming reviews.
+All potential Manuscript Reviewers will receive periodic newsletters from Manning with information about the upcoming reviews of books and our other products.
 Reviewers are not paid.
-They are acknowledged in the book they reviewed and they receive a complimentary copy of the eBook as well as the printed book.
+They are acknowledged in the book or the video course they reviewed and they receive a complimentary electronic copy of it.
+They also receive 5000 Manning tokens.
 This invitation is open to anyone with feedback to share, including MEAP subscribers.